rtybase/pmml-microservice/README.md

 	}
 ```

 This particular demo pretends to perform phishing classification from the length of URLs, which is not a real scenario of course, but works for the demo purposes.
-Special thanks to [Dr. David Pryce](https://github.com/dtpryce) for building the PMML file for this demo.
+Special thanks to [Dr. David Pryce](https://github.com/dtpryce) for building the PMML file for this demo using [sklearn2pmml](https://github.com/jpmml/sklearn2pmml).

 Make sure you have Java 8 and Maven 3.2.x installed in order to build the project.